rx/rx.github.io/_posts/2011-09-27-rails-exception-handling-egregious.md

 blogger_orig_url: http://railsindirection.blogspot.com/2011/09/rails-exception-handling-egregious.html
 ---

-Version 0.2.9 released to https://rubygems.org/gems/egregious on 10.23.2015<br/>&nbsp;
+- Version 0.2.10 released to [rubygems](https://rubygems.org/gems/egregious) on 10.27.2015
-&nbsp; &nbsp; &nbsp; Added support for exceptions that define a http_status.
-The exception map can override this.<br/>&nbsp; &nbsp; &nbsp; &nbsp; This is a good way to allow a raise to specify a http_status using a custom exception.<br/>&nbsp; &nbsp; &nbsp; &nbsp; The idea for this came from the Stripe::Error exception classes.<br/>&nbsp; &nbsp; &nbsp; &nbsp;
+  - Added support for exceptions that define a http\_status.
+    The exception map can override this.
+    This is a good way to allow a raise to specify a http\_status using a custom exception.
-Also updated Gemfile.lock to ruby 2.2.1 and latest dependencies.
-This is for specs only.<br/>
-<div><br
+    The idea for this came from the Stripe::Error exception classes.

-        /></div>Egregious is a rails based exception handling gem for well defined http exception handling for json, xml and html.<br/><br/>If you have a json or xml api into your rails application, you probably have added your own exception handling to map exceptions to a http status and formatting your json and xml output.
+Egregious is a rails based exception handling gem for well defined http exception handling for json, xml and html.

+If you have a json or xml api into your rails application, you probably have added your own exception handling to map exceptions to a http status and formatting your json and xml output.

-<br/><br/>You probably have code sprinkled about like this:<br/>
+You probably have code sprinkled about like this:

 {% highlight ruby %}
 rescue_from CanCan::AccessDenied do |exception|
  flash[:alert] = exception.message